huaweicloud/terraform-provider-huaweicloud/docs/resources/live_domain.md

   Changing this parameter will create a new resource.

+* `service_area` - (Optional, String, ForceNew) Specifies the domain name acceleration service area.
+Valid values are:
+  + **mainland_china**: Chinese mainland.
+  + **outside_mainland_china**: Outside the Chinese mainland.
+  + **global**: Global acceleration.

+  Defaults to **mainland_china**.
+Changing this parameter will create a new resource.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID.
+  For enterprise users, if omitted, default enterprise project will be used.

+  Changing this parameter will create a new resource.

 * `ingest_domain_name` - (Optional, String) Specifies the ingest domain name, which associates with the streaming domain name to push streams to nearby CDN nodes.

 * `status` - (Optional, String) Specifies status of the domain name.
 The options are as follows:
   + **on**: enable the domain name.